james2mid/syfol/README.md

 ## NPM Usage
-You can also use this module as an NPM module.
+You can also use this module as an NPM module although there is very little functionality.

 Install from npm